If you spend a lot of time at a computer or working with your hands, you might be tempted to ignore tingling and numbness in your wrist and fingers.

 Lifestyle factors – Spending a lot of time at the keyboard, sleeping with your wrist flexed, or performing tasks that involve repetitive motions with your hands and wrists or pressure on your palms can aggravate carpal tunnel symptoms.

 It’s important to talk to your doctor about your symptoms, especially if they are getting worse.

 However, if you’re in good health and have no neck pain or injury, Dr. Maschke says it’s safe to take a couple weeks to try these suggestions first:

 - Use a brace –Try wearing braces to keep your wrists in a neutral position at night or while typing or doing other tasks with your hands.

 - Change your work station setup – If you work at a computer, be sure you can sit with your wrists and hands in a neutral position.
-If you work on an assembly line, study the movements you make to see if you can ease stress on the wrists and hands.
-Also talk to your supervisor about ways to vary your activities so they are less repetitive.
+If you work on an assembly line, study the movements you make to see if you can ease stress on your wrists and hands.
+Also talk to your supervisor about ways to vary your activities so they’re less repetitive.

-- Take over-the-counter pain meds – This may include aspirin, ibuprofen or other nonprescription pain relievers for people with mild or intermittent pain.
+- Take over-the-counter pain meds – This may include aspirin, ibuprofen or other nonprescription pain relievers for mild or intermittent pain.

 - Deal with health issues – Lose weight if you need to.
 Manage diabetes if you have it.
 “And if you smoke, quit,” Dr. Maschke says.
 “Smoking seems to exacerbate symptoms.”

 Don’t assume every symptom in your hands is caused by carpal tunnel syndrome, Dr. Maschke says.
+Several things can be to blame, such as cubital tunnel syndrome and arthritis.
 If symptoms don’t improve quickly, make an appointment to see your doctor.